The Milgram Obedience Experiment

 to allow the hostess to belittle them — and their own eagerness to backstab fellow participants for their own gain — convinced him that Milgram's findings about the

-human submission to authority figures were particularly applicable to TV.
+human submission to authority figures were particularly applicable to reality television.

 In his own Study of Obedience Milgram had selected 40 male volunteers who had responded to an advert for persons willing to